-- This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ ANSI Z223.1) or the Natural Gas and Propane Installation Code, CAN/CSA B149.1. - Use only with type of gas approved for this furnace.
-Refer to the furnace rating plate. - Install this furnace only in a location and position as specified on page 5. - Provide adequate combustion and ventilation air to the furnace space as specified on page 5, page 6, page 7, & page 8. - Combustion products must be discharged outdoors.
-Connect this furnace to an approved vent system only, as specified on page 8 & page 9. - Never test for gas leaks with an open flame.
+- This furnace must be installed in accordance with these instructions, all applicable local building codes and the current revision of the National Fuel Gas Code (NFPA54/ANSIZ223.1) or the Natural Gas and Propane Installation Code, CAN/CGA B149.1. - Use only with type of gas approved for this furnace.
+Refer to the furnace rating plate. - Install this furnace only in a location and position as specified on page 5. - Provide adequate combustion and ventilation air to the furnace space as specified on pages 6 10. - Combustion products must be discharged outdoors.
+Connect this furnace to an approved vent system only, as specified on pages 9 - 10. - Never test for gas leaks with an open flame.
 Use a commercially available soap solution to check all connections.
-See page 14. - This furnace is designed to operate with a maximum external pressure rise of 0.5 inches of water column.
-Consult the rating plate for the proper circulating air flow and temperature rise.
+See pages 16 17. - This furnace is designed to operate with a maximum external pressure rise of 0.5 inches of water column.
+Consult Tables 3 & 4 (pages 27 29), and the rating plate for the proper circulating air flow and temperature rise.
 It is important that the duct system be designed to handle the desired flow rate and temperature rise.
 An improperly designed duct system can result in nuisance shutdowns, and comfort or noise issues. - When supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.
+See pages 11 12. - This furnace may be used for temporary heating of buildings or structures under construction.
+See the guidelines listed on page 5.

-See page 9 & page 10. - A gas-fired furnace for installation in a residential garage must be installed as specified on page 5. - This furnace is not approved for installation in mobile homes.
+- A gas-fired furnace for installation in a residential garage must be installed as specified on page 5. - This furnace is not approved for installation in mobile homes.
 Installing this furnace in a mobile home could cause fire, property damage, and/or personal injury.